-We receive grants from the Israeli Innovation Authority (the "IIA") for the financing of a portion of our research and development expenditures in Israel.
+We have in the past received grants from the Israeli Innovation Authority (the "IIA") for the financing of a portion of our research and development expenditures in Israel.
 The Israeli law under which these IIA grants are made limits our ability to manufacture products, or transfer technologies, developed using these grants outside of Israel.
 This may limit our ability to engage in certain outsourcing or business combination transactions involving these products or require us to pay significant royalties or fees to the IIA in order to obtain any IIA consent that may be required in connection with such transactions.